Everything you need to know about writing your personal statement

 Writing your personal statement can certainly be tough, but this easy how-to should help.

 It’s the first thing a prospective employer will read when they open your CV – for that reason, it’s also the first thing many ambitious job hunters struggle with when making their application.

 On the surface, the task of writing a summary of your value as an employee seems straightforward: it’s only a few lines, after all.
 Yet, considering the competition in the market and the fact that even one spelling or grammar mistake can cause your resumé to be discarded, there’s a lot resting on the profile section of your CV.

 When it comes to writing your personal statement, there are certain do’s and don’ts – the last thing you want is to give a hiring manager a good reason not to read on.
 This in mind, we’ve put together the following tips to ensure prospective employers take notice of your application.

 A personal statement can be broken down into three key areas – who you are, what you want do and why you’d be brilliant at it.
 Luckily, it’s easy to weave these three elements into just a sentence or two.
 For example, in the first sentence someone may introduce themselves as ‘a highly-specialised Corporate Solicitor looking for a new challenge in…’ before diving into their relevant skills in the second sentence.

+Your CV personal profile should be succinct and to the point, summarising your value in no more than 200 words.
 Don’t try to include all your skills and experience in your personal statement – that’s better suited to a different section of your CV – but drop in a few keywords here and there, just as you would in a cover letter.
 So, rather than calling yourself an ‘experienced engineer’, show off your expertise by saying ‘an ambitious engineer with eight years’ experience in…’.